About Dilemmas

 Who we are

-The Dilemmas of Humanity Conference in 2015 was the space which led to the creation of what is today known as the International Peoples' Assembly (IPA).
-In this third edition in 2023, the IPA organized the International Conference together with regional coordinations formed by political organizations.
+The 2015 Dilemmas of Humanity Conference was the space which led to the creation of what is today known as the International Peoples' Assembly (IPA).
+In its third edition in 2023, the IPA organized the International Conference together with regional bodies formed by political organizations.